ethereum/ethereum-org-website/src/content/developers/docs/gas/index.md

 <iframe width="100%" height="315" src="https://www.youtube.com/embed/AJvzNICwcwc" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-## After to the London upgrade {#post-london}
+## After the London Upgrade {#post-london}

-Starting with [the London network upgrade](/history/#london), every block has a base fee - the minimum price per unit of gas for inclusion in this block.
-Optionally, users can set a priority fee (tip).
+Starting with [the London network upgrade](/history/#london), every block has a base fee, the minimum price per unit of gas for inclusion in this block, calculated by the network protocol based on network demand.
+Optionally, users can also set a priority fee (tip).

 Calculating the total transaction fee works as follows: `Gas units (limit) * (Base fee + Tip)`